rusty-electron/the-study-planner/nov-18/week-1.md

     * Extensions of hough transfrom

     The next two lessons are also on hough transfrom so I plan to complete them within this week.

+### 04-11-2018

+Was not able to accomplish much today as I was busy with assignments and test preparation for Electric machines and Electronic Instrumentation.

+### 05-11-2018

+Started out writing the paper content for the [IIIT internship project](https://github.com/rusty-electron/smart-parking-system) paper at [overleaf.com](https://www.overleaf.com/).